Examination Results

 The EBacc is awarded to students who achieve a grade 5 or above in English and maths, and achieve a grade C or above in two sciences (Biology, Chemistry, Physics, Core Science, Additional Science or Computer Science), a humanities (Geography or History) and a language.

-Our Average points score for EBacc was 3.8 and 7% of all students gained 5 or above in the EBacc.
+Our Average points score for EBacc in 2023 was 3.6 and 9% of all students gained 5 or above in the EBacc.

 Exam & Assessment Results